ATM-HSW/exampleHTU21D/README.md

-Mbed library for HTU21D temperature and humidity sensor - forked of SparkFun Arnuino library
+Mbed library for HTU21D temperature and humidity sensor - fork of SparkFun Arduino library
 ===========================================================================================